HBadger0017/SondeHub_json2kml/README.md

 # SondeHub_json2kml_v3
 ## Script to convert radiosonde json from sondehub.org into kml

-This (v3) python3 script will convert the json file for a given radiosonde from sondehub.org and convert it to kml for plotting in Google Earth or which ever geo-type application used.
+*Updated* (v3-2) python3 script will convert the json file for a given radiosonde from sondehub.org and convert it to kml for plotting in Google Earth or which ever geo-type application used.

 ### Usage:
 1) Navigate to sondehub.org